United Kingdom Coastal Research Conference

 Short course: Introduction to XBeach Modelling (£150) – 4 July (limited to 20 places)

-We are offering a one-day XBeach course aimed at providing an introduction to modelling wave-driven hydrodynamics and morphological response in sandy coastal environments.
+We offered a one-day XBeach course aimed at providing an introduction to modelling wave-driven hydrodynamics and morphological response in sandy coastal environments.

-The course will be led by Dr Kit Stokes, a modeller with many years’ experience using XBeach for both research and consultancy purposes, and should be informative for anyone seeking a hands-on introduction to coastal hydro- and morpho-dynamic modelling in XBeach.
+The course was led by Dr Kit Stokes, a modeller with many years’ experience using XBeach for both research and consultancy purposes, and should be informative for anyone seeking a hands-on introduction to coastal hydro- and morpho-dynamic modelling in XBeach.

 Site visit: Start Bay day trip (£50) – 4 July

-The coastal field trip will take us to the gravel beaches of Start Bay, South Devon.
-The field trip will be led by Professor Gerd Masselink who has conducted research in Start Bay for 20 years, and will consist of a five-mile walk along the South West Coastal Path, from Start Point to the village of Torcross, with numerous stops.
+The coastal field trip took us to the gravel beaches of Start Bay, South Devon.
+The field trip was led by Professor Gerd Masselink who has conducted research in Start Bay for 20 years, and consisted of a five-mile walk along the South West Coastal Path, from Start Point to the village of Torcross, with numerous stops.

-We will be walking the coastal path, so terrain is not level and the ground is uneven.
-There will be transport on hand for those who are less mobile and transport can be arranged between the many stops.
-A very large range of features and issues will be shown and discussed, including (more or less in order of appearance): interglacial highstand features at Mattiscombe Sands; the Holocene history of Start Bay; the role of Skerries Banks in modulating wave climate; the real story behind the ‘lost village of Hallsands’; how implementation of Coastal Change Management Areas could have avoided issues at north Hallsands; the use of back-barrier groundwater level as sea-level indicators; novel coastal engineering structures at Beesands; the relationship between Atlantic climate indices, waves and beach rotation; and, finally, current coastal management challenges at Torcross and the role of coastal partnerships.
+A very large range of features and issues were shown and discussed, including (more or less in order of appearance): interglacial highstand features at Mattiscombe Sands; the Holocene history of Start Bay; the role of Skerries Banks in modulating wave climate; the real story behind the ‘lost village of Hallsands’; how implementation of Coastal Change Management Areas could have avoided issues at north Hallsands; the use of back-barrier groundwater level as sea-level indicators; novel coastal engineering structures at Beesands; the relationship between Atlantic climate indices, waves and beach rotation; and, finally, current coastal management challenges at Torcross and the role of coastal partnerships.

 Keynote speakers

-The Conference team are pleased to announce that Kevin Burgess, Coastal Engineer at Jacobs, and Professor Helene Burningham, Coastal Scientist at UCL will be our keynote speakers at the conference.
+Kevin Burgess, Coastal Engineer at Jacobs, and Professor Helene Burningham, Coastal Scientist at UCL were our keynote speakers at the conference.

 Scientific Organising Committee

-Members of the Scientific Organising Committee have been invited to join because of their experience and background in coastal research or applied science.
-Their primary role is in shaping the conference sessions to reflect the range of themes and the diverse range of presenters.
-They will review each abstract that is submitted and select those for either an oral presentation or a poster session (as indicated by the author).
+Members of the Scientific Organising Committee were invited to join because of their experience and background in coastal research or applied science.
+Their primary role was in shaping the conference sessions to reflect the range of themes and the diverse range of presenters.
+They reviewed each abstract that was submitted and selected those for either an oral presentation or a poster session (as indicated by the author).

 We are very grateful for their time and support for the UK CRC 2023.
 Please read their biographies below.